-- Reduction in the number of courses studied - Reduction of a qualification to a smaller qualification size (for example, reducing an A level to an AS qualification, or a triple BTEC to a double BTEC) - Withdrawal of examination entries for one or more qualifications - Transfer to an alternative course of reasonable equivalence (for example transferring from A level Business to BTEC Business), if this is practicable - Amendment to the structure of a student's timetable, for example by adjusting the times or days on which certain lessons take place, or adjusting the number of lessons the student is required to attend for each course they are studying - Appropriately directing and/or supervising the use of a student's independent study periods

-Decisions on these matters should take account of the College's professional judgement about whether successful completion of courses is viable, whether the student is likely to achieve better educational outcomes overall as a result of the changes, and whether the changes take account of, or are likely to support, the student's health, wellbeing and educational interests.
+- Reduction in the number of courses studied - Reduction of a qualification to a smaller qualification size (for example, reducing an A level to an AS qualification, or a triple BTEC to a double BTEC) - Withdrawal of examination entries for one or more qualifications - Transfer to an alternative course of reasonable equivalence (for example transferring from A level Business to BTEC Business), if this is practicable - Amendment to the structure of a student's timetable, for example by adjusting the times or days on which certain lessons take place, or adjusting the number of lessons the student is required to attend for each course they are studying - Appropriately directing and/or supervising the use of a student's independent study periods likely to achieve better educational outcomes overall as a result of the changes, and whether the changes take account of, or are likely to support, the student's health, wellbeing and educational interests.
 They should also take account of the views of the student and any external professional advice, where appropriate.